Fox (comics)

-The Fox is the name of two fictional superheroes that appear in periodicals published by MLJ Comics and later Dark Circle Comics.
+The Fox is the name of two superheroes that appear in periodicals published by MLJ Comics and later Dark Circle Comics.

 Publication history

 The first Fox (Paul Patten) debuted in MLJ Comic's Blue Ribbon Comics #4 (June 1940), in a story written by Joe Blair and drawn by Irwin Hasen.
 He appeared in that title until the series ended with issue #22 (March 1942).

 He later made a guest appearance in Mighty Crusaders #4 (April 1966), as part of a crowd scene featuring nearly every superhero published by MLJ (the story, somewhat ironically, was titled "Too Many Super Heroes!").
 He returned in issue #5, where he forms a team called the Ultra-Men with heroes Captain Flag and the Web.
 This was the sole appearance of that group.
 Some of the Fox stories from this period were written and illustrated by Alex Toth.
 The first Fox's final appearance was in Black Hood #3 (Oct.
 1983).

 The second Fox debuted in Blue Ribbon Comics vol. 2, #6 (March 1984).
 The Fox appeared in several issues of Blue Ribbon during the mid-1980s.
 He also appeared in issues 9 and 11-13 of Mighty Crusaders as a member of that superhero team.
 His final appearance was in Mighty Crusaders vol. 2, #13 (Sept.
 1985).

 In October 2013, Archie Comics released The Fox under its Red Circle Comics imprint as a five issue mini-series which ended in March 2014.
 The series was written by Dean Haspiel and Mark Waid, with art by Haspiel; backup Shield stories were by J.M.
 DeMatteis, Mike Cavallaro, and Terry Austin.
 The mini-series was later collected into trade paperback in July 2014 under the name The Fox: Freak Magnet.

 The Fox returned in another five-issue series in April 2015 under the relaunched Dark Circle Comics imprint.
 Volume 2 had the same creative team from the mini-series.

-The Fox will return in a one-shot titled Family Values which will be released in June 2022.
+The Fox returned in a one-shot titled Family Values released in May 2022.